Written by: Mike Eyal

 The main reason for even wanting to start with the Chocobo breeding quest is acquiring some of the most powerful Materia, which cannot be acquired in any other way.
 By having these Materia, you will can build a powerful team which can take up on any monster or boss out there, including the insanely difficult Emerald & Ruby Weapons.
 These optional bosses pack a whooping 1,000,000 HP each, and prove quite a challenge for an unprepared team.
 By having the Materia acquired through this quest, you’ll find your team practically unbeatable.

 Some of these Materia are:

 Knights of the Round – The most appealing reward in the Chocobo breeding quest.
 Knights of the Round (known as “KotR”) is the most powerful summon Materia in the game, and probably the most powerful Materia of them all.
 This is the only Materia that, when being used, strikes the enemies 13 times in a row.
-Providing each hit causes 9,999 damage, 13 hits of 9,999 damage will eventually do up to 129,987 damage, which can kill almost every enemy (and boss) in a single blow.
+Providing that each hit causes 9,999 damage, 13 hits of 9,999 damage will eventually add up to 129,987 damage, which can kill almost every enemy (and boss) in a single blow.
 And that’s not all.
 If you use W-Summon (the Materia that lets you summon twice in the same turn), you can do up to 259,974 damage in a single turn!

 There are plenty more goods you can obtain, mostly by winning Chocobo races at the Gold Saucer, like Counter Attack Materia, Enemy Lure Materia, Enemy Away Materia, Cat’s Bell, Precious Watch, Chocobraclet, Megalixirs, HP <=> MP Materia, Hero Drinks, TONS of Gold Saucer GP and many, many more…

 You can start your Chocobo Breeding bonanza at disc 2, when Cid becomes the temporary leader of the group.
 I suggest you wait until Cloud returns to be the leader, because Gold Saucer is closed at the time Cloud is gone.

 First of all, you will need a hefty amount of money (more than 300,000 Gil), before you even start.
 Some suggestions on how to easily farm Gil: